Haaland to Man City transfer: Everything in place to sign Borussia Dortmund star but release clause yet to be activated | Goal.com

 What will Haaland bring?

-City have needed a striker since Sergio Aguero left the club but failed with their pursuit of Tottenham's Harry Kane last summer.
+City have needed an out-and-out striker since Sergio Aguero left the club, but failed in their pursuit of Tottenham's Harry Kane last summer.

-Even with a significant signing-on fee, Haaland is a cheaper alternative but is younger with the potential to get even better.
+Even with a significant signing-on fee, Haaland is a cheaper alternative but is younger and has the potential to get even better.

 He has 28 goals from 29 appearances in all competitions this season following the previous campaign where he scored 41 from 41 appearances for his club.